Nourlangie Rock: Rock art at Burrungui (Nourlangie)

 There are a number of shelters in amongst this large outcrop.
 The shelters contain amazing paintings that represent the Aboriginal Dreaming, with depictions of Namandi spirits, both male and female figures and one with six fingers on each hand.
 Many paintings in the Burrungui area also depict European items and introduced animals.
 Pigments are mostly of yellow, white and red ochre, with red ochre being used as a chalk to draw on the rock surface in some places.
 Early art at the site is evidenced in handprints on the rock in red pigment, or gars being flung on the rock.
 The paintings at Burrungui are in the Mimi and x-ray style, with Mimi being older and representative of Dreaming Ancestral beings.
 There are even depictions of Thylacines (Tasmanian Tigers), known to have been extinct in the area for at least 3,500 years.
-Superimpositioning of many animals such as kangaroos layered over one another, assist in the establishment of a temporal sequence at the site, however there appears to still be much research and work needed at the site for this to occur.
+Superimposition of many animals such as kangaroos layered over one another, assist in the establishment of a temporal sequence at the site, however there appears to still be much research and work needed at the site for this to occur.

 The rock art faces many threats to its survival, including tourists and destruction from natural processes such as ant trail that go across the older panels at Burrungui, water damage and wasp nesting.
 Interpretive signage is present at the art sites to assist visitors in understanding these rock art treasures and the importance of their preservation.

 Anbangbang

 The Anbangbang Shelter drawings are some of the most famous in the National Park.
-One of the intricate paintings in Anbangbang shelter was created by Najombolmi, an artist of the Bardmardi clan, who painted the images with his friends in the 1963 -64 wet season.
-Najombolmi lived between 1895 and 1967 and is thought to have created around 604 paintings at 46 sites in Arnhem Land.
-Najomboli was also known as ‘Barramundi Charlie’ by some.
+One of the intricate paintings in Anbangbang shelter was created by Nayombolmi, an artist of the Bardmardi clan, who painted the images with his friends in the 1963 -64 wet season.
+Nayombolmi lived between 1895 and 1967 and is thought to have created around 604 paintings at 46 sites in Arnhem Land.
+Nayombolmi was also known as ‘Barramundi Charlie’ by some.

 X-ray paintings are naturalistic depictions of animals that show the internal organs and other anatomical features, which were mostly painted by Aboriginal people in red and white ochre.
-One such painting created by Najombolmi depicts anthropomorphic figures of Ancestral beings such as Namarrgon (lightning man), painted in the x-ray style using European blue, that Chaloupka said came from the blue pigment put in washing by Europeans as a toner to keep clothes white.
+One such painting created by Nayombolmi depicts anthropomorphic figures of Ancestral beings such as Namarrgon (lightning man), painted in the x-ray style using European blue, that Chaloupka said came from the blue pigment put in washing by Europeans as a toner to keep clothes white.
 Paintings and rock art such as this among the only rock art that provides absolute dating of when it was produced, as rock art is notoriously difficult to date.

 Anbangbang was excavated by archaeologists in 1981 and was found to have first been occupied more than 6000 years ago, with some occasional use being up to 20,000 years ago and with intensification of site use occurring between 800 and 1200 years ago when the nearby lagoon was fully formed.